 - Horses gallop quickly away from predators in the wild.
 This is the fastest gait – at some point, all four legs will be off the ground.

-Unique Ambling Gaits
+5 Unique Horse Gaits

 Beyond the standard horse gaits are various kinds of ambling gaits.
 They are generally faster than a walk, but slower than a canter.
 Most horses that perform these gaits were bred to comfortably cover long distances of rough ground.